Memory & RAG

 Retrieved context injected into agent messages

-Memory is integrated directly into BaseAgent.
-When you set the memory parameter, relevant context is automatically retrieved and injected before each LLM call.
+Memory integrates directly into BaseAgent.
+When you set the memory parameter, the agent retrieves relevant context and injects it before each LLM call — no extra code on your side.

 ConversationManager

-For multi-turn conversations where the agent remembers previous exchanges, use ConversationManager for automatic state management:
+For multi-turn conversations where the agent needs to remember previous exchanges, ConversationManager handles state automatically:

 from sagewai import UniversalAgent